What Are the Three Cs—and How Do They Help (Or Hurt) Employee Retention?

 Of the three pillars of employee retention, culture is by far the most important factor.
 An employee will stay for the company’s culture even if the compensation isn’t over market rate, but someone qualified won’t stay long at a job with high compensation if the culture is toxic.

 If you want your retention efforts to truly be effective, what your organization says about supporting employees and what your employees experience has to line up—and that comes down to reexamining and refocusing on creating a people-positive culture.

-Starting with the Right Definition of Company Culture
+Step 1: Start with the Right Definition of Company Culture

 It’s tempting to see defining culture as a one-time project—just find the perfect words to put on your office posters and company swag, and mission accomplished!
 Now you have a motto you can point to and use to rally the troops, right?
 Not so fast.

 While it’s certainly important to define your company values, mission, and vision, all of which underpin company culture, culture involves more than what anyone in leadership or management says it is.
-At BambooHR, we think of culture as the sum total of all the experiences in an organization; in other words, defining culture is only effective if your culture defines your organization in turn.
+At BambooHR, we think of culture as the sum of all the experiences in an organization; in other words, defining culture is only effective if your culture defines your organization in turn.